 Most of us take our roads and bridges, airports and railroads for granted.
 We have no trouble getting from one place to another.
 This excellent documentary reminds us that this has not always been the case in North Carolina with our treacherous coastlines, shallow rivers, nearly impenetrable mountains, and roads that were more mud and rut than anything else.
 This “moving” documentary tells the compelling stories of how our state pulled itself out of the mud and into the 21st century.

 Susan Klutz, Secretary of the NC Department of Cultural Resources

-Michael Sheehan, who wrote and produced Moving North Carolina, has been creating videos for and about North Carolina for more than 35 years.
+Michael Sheehan, who wrote and produced Moving North Carolina, has been creating videos for and about North Carolina for 40 years.

 This one-hour show makes a great gift for anyone who loves North Carolina, or for anyone you want to help understand our state.
 (And don’t forget to pick one up for yourself.)
 List prices are $24.95 for DVD’s and $29.95 for Blu-ray discs.

 BUT as a thank-you for visiting this site, we are pleased to offer both disc formats for the discounted price of $19.95.